 (3) Every rating who has served in a relevant capacity in the deck department, as specified by the Chief Examiner concerned, for a period of not less than twelve months within the last sixty months preceding the 1 January, 2012, shall be eligible for certification.
+(Is this clause redundant now?)

 CHAPTER III ENGINE DEPARTMENT